Mayor Barbara Jo Blain-Bellamy

 Atty.
 Barbara Jo Blain-Bellamy is a Conway native whose assigned work is to serve others.
 She began a social work career before completing her undergraduate studies, and later centered her law career on relief for the underserved.
 Her fundamental belief is that the best use of our God-given talents is in service to His people.

 Sworn in as Conway’s first black mayor on January 4, 2016, and after re-election, on January 6, 2020, Barbara’s contributions as a member of the Conway City Council began in January 1993.
 She twice served as Mayor-Pro-Tempore, and was the city’s deputy administrator in the early 2000’s.
 Barbara has also served on a dozen or so boards and commissions over the past 25 years.
 She is currently a member of the SC Bar Association, president of the Horry County League of Cities, executive board member of the Myrtle Beach Regional Council of Governments, and board member of the Municipal Association of SC.
+Keeping Conway in the spotlight, Mayor Barbara Blain-Bellamy is the former president of the Association of South Carolina Mayors, Chair of the Waccamaw Region Council of Governments, and first Vice President of the Municipal Association of South Carolina.

 Barbara earned an associate’s degree from Coastal Carolina University (then, a branch of the University of South Carolina), and bachelor’s and master’s degrees from USC.
 At age 46, she began her studies at the USC School of Law, and has since practiced criminal and domestic law.
 Barbara was awarded an honorary doctorate in public service by Coastal Carolina University in 2018.
 Her leadership skills were honed through Leadership Grand Strand, Leadership South Carolina, the American Leadership Forum, and the Municipal Elected Officials Institute (an Advance Institute) of Government.
 She is most proud of being a late-bloomer and lifelong learner.
 Barbara overcame her fear of everything dark and alone when, at age 55, she hiked for five days in the Blue Ridge Mountains and spent 24 hours in absolute solitude.
 She later learned to swim at age 60.
 In 2019, Barbara was named ‘Citizen of the Year’ by the Upsilon Beta Beta Chapter of Omega Psi Phi Fraternity.